Fork me on GitHub

 Configure your Teleport instance to start automatically when the host boots up by creating a systemd service for it.
 The instructions depend on how you installed your Teleport instance.

-On the host where you will run your Teleport instance, start Teleport:
+On the host where you will run your Teleport instance, enable and start Teleport:

 sudo systemctl start teleport